 Many African American girls and women face significant barriers to educational achievement.
 One important barrier is the prevalence of stereotypes that adversely impact the educational experience of African American girls.

-Today, education is perhaps the most important function of state and local governments.
-It is required in the performance of our most basic public responsibilities, even service in the armed forces.
+Today, education is perhaps the most critical function of state and local governments.
+It is required to perform our most basic public responsibilities, even service in the armed forces.
 It is the very foundation of good citizenship.
-Today it is a principal instrument in awakening the child to cultural values, in preparing him for later professional training, and in helping him to adjust normally to his environment.
-These days, it is doubtful that any child may reasonably be expected to succeed in life if he is denied the opportunity of an education.
+Today it is a principal instrument in awakening the child to cultural values, preparing her for later professional training, and helping her adjust to her environment.
+These days, it is doubtful that any child may reasonably be expected to succeed in life if she is denied the opportunity of an education.

 STEREOTYPES AND SELF-ESTEEM

-While negative racial and gender stereotyping and perceptions are not the sole reasons for poor educational outcomes, they unquestionably impose significant barriers to educational achievement for African American girls.
+While negative racial and gender stereotyping and perceptions are not the sole reasons for poor educational outcomes, they unquestionably impose significant barriers to academic achievement for African American girls.

 In a recent study of African American girls in New York City, the girls who had a strong racial identity — e.g., those who described themselves as “strongly in touch with their racial heritage” or “Afrocentric” — were more likely than others to say that they were happy on a typical day, to indicate a serious commitment to their schoolwork, to get good grades, and to express a desire to go to college.

-Evidence also suggests that positive messages and support from parents and other important adults, as well as peers, can support the development of positive race and gender identities and mitigate some of the effects of racism.
+Evidence also suggests that positive messages and support from parents, other influential adults, and peers can support the development of positive race and gender identities and mitigate some of the effects of racism.